 The population of Salford is expected to continue to grow in future years, which is likely to increase demand for sports and leisure facilities but there is also expected to be pressures for the development of land in and around urban areas and green spaces (including playing fields).

 The saved policies of the city's unitary development plan (UDP) and Salford greenspace strategy supplementary planning document establish the planning policy framework.
-In order to gain a more detailed understanding of the supply (quantity and quality) and demand for playing pitches the city council and Salford Community Leisure appointed planning consultants Knight, Kavanagh and Page (KKP) in 2015 to produce a new playing pitch strategy, updating a previous assessment from 2007.
+In order to gain a more detailed understanding of the supply (quantity and quality) and demand for playing pitches the city council and Salford Community Leisure appointed planning consultants Knight, Kavanagh and Page (KKP) in 2015 to produce a new playing pitch strategy, which was updated by KKP in 2018.
 The assessment and strategy and action plan documents focus on:

 Through in-depth community consultation and fieldwork assessment, KKP have recommended strategic opportunities for improvement, investment and protection of Salford's playing pitch facilities.
 The assessment and subsequent strategy and action plan is based on new Sport England guidance.
 Both documents have been endorsed by Sport England and the relevant National Governing Bodies for Sport: